-Arduino Ultrasonic Sensor Project Obstacle detection using Arduino- In this Tutorial, you will learn how to use HC-SR04 ultrasonic sensor with Arduino for Obstacle detection and distance measurement.
-For the demonstration purposes I will use an Led which will be controlled depending on the distance of the object from the HC-SR04 Sensor.
+Arduino Ultrasonic Sensor Project Obstacle detection using Arduino- In this tutorial, you will learn how to use the HC-SR04 ultrasonic sensor with Arduino for Obstacle detection and distance measurement.
+For the demonstration purposes, I will use an Led which will be controlled depending on the distance of the object from the HC-SR04 Sensor.
 This LED will be controlled as per the pre-defined value.
 The Obstacle detection range can be adjusted in the programming.

-The same programming can also be used in the Robot for detecting any Obstacle, or it can be used in a security project, or the same idea can also be used in making the touch-less door bell system.
-For the Step by Step explanation you can watch video tutorial given at the end of this Article.
+The same programming can also be used in the Robot for detecting any Obstacle, or it can be used in a security project, or the same idea can also be used in making the touch-less doorbell system.
+For the Step by Step explanation, you can watch a video tutorial given at the end of this Article.

 This tutorial covers the extreme basics